MAH-7/mari-gunting/docs/CURRENT_APP_STATE.md

 ### Option 2: **Build Provider Interface** (4-8 weeks)
 **Timeline:** 4-8 weeks of full development

-Build a complete provider application with all necessary features.
+Build a complete partner application with all necessary features.

 **What needs to be built:**
 1. **Provider Dashboard** (1 week)